DivyaBansal/DivyaBansal/README.md

 ### Hi there 👋 Welcome to my profile :smile:

 My name is Divya Bansal.
-I am a Data Engineering and Analytics Master Graduate from the Technical University of Munich.
+I am a Data Engineering and Analytics Master's Graduate from the Technical University of Munich.
 I am enthusuiastic about all topics pertaining to data science, data engineering, machine learning and AI.

-An overview of my current skillset:
+✨ An overview of my current skillset:
 ---
 **Techniques**
 1. Data Analysis (EDA, visualization, statistical modelling)